allie001/Allie-Yusim-Capstone/README.md

 On the IPUMS webstie, you can select any variable and sample.
 In my full dataset, I include the following variables (in addition to automatically selected variables): STATEICP, HHINCOME, YNGCH, SEX, AGE, MARST, RACE, EDUC, EDUCD.
 I download samples from the years 2005-2014.

-This repository includes a cleaned dataset for Washington, DC ("clean_data_dc_moms.csv").
+This repository includes a cleaned dataset for Washington, DC ("clean_data_dc.csv").
 The cleaned Florida data is also too large to upload.
 You can access it through this link: https://drive.google.com/file/d/1LLLeF_V0hKAL0gHf8kQuSUJ5D3ptfFfR/view?usp=sharing

 In my code, the cleaned data is called "dcmoms" and "floridamoms".